Melphalan (Alkeran ®)

 Melphalan can cause changes to the lungs.
-Always tell your doctor if you develop wheezing, a cough, a fever or feel breathless.
+Always tell your doctor if you develop wheezing, a cough or a fever, or if you feel breathless.
 You should also let them know if any existing breathing problems get worse.
 If necessary, they can arrange for you to have tests to check your lungs.

-High doses of melphalan may cause the cancer cells to break down very quickly.
+Melphalan may cause the cancer cells to break down quickly.
 This releases uric acid (a waste product) into the blood.
-The kidneys usually get rid of uric acid but may not be able cope with large amounts.
-This can cause chemical imbalances in the blood that affect the kidneys and the heart.
-This is called tumour lysis syndrome (TLS).
+Too much uric acid can cause swelling and pain in the joints, which is called gout.

 Rarely, melphalan can increase the risk of developing a second cancer years later.
 But the benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.